Tonya Hoover is currently serving in the role of Deputy Fire Administrator at the United States Fire Administration (USFA).

-Ms. Hoover is an accomplished executive with more than 20 years of management experience in both local and state government.
-She has successfully worked at high levels of government in developing and implementing fire protection, fire prevention, fire training, and community risk reduction programs.
+Chief Hoover is an accomplished executive with more than 20 years of management experience in both local and state government.
+She has successfully worked at high levels of government in developing and implementing fire protection, fire prevention, fire training and community risk reduction programs.

-From July 2009 to July 2016, Ms. Hoover served as the California State Fire Marshal, where she was responsible for statewide fire prevention, fire engineering, fire service training, pipeline safety, code and regulations development, analysis and implementation, and wildland urban interface programs.
-She was the California Assistant State Fire Marshal from September 2007 to June 2009.
-Previously, Ms. Hoover served as a fire marshal/battalion chief for a local fire department and was a deputy campus fire marshal for the University of California at Berkeley.
-Ms. Hoover is on the Board of Directors for the National Fire Protection Association and the International Fire Service Training Association, and was an active committee member with the International Code Council.
+From July 2009 to July 2016, Chief Hoover served as the California State Fire Marshal, where she was responsible for statewide fire prevention, fire service training, pipeline safety, code and regulations development, and analysis and implementation.
+She was the California assistant state fire marshal from September 2007 to June 2009.
+Previously, Chief Hoover served as a fire marshal/battalion chief for a local fire department and was a deputy campus fire marshal for the University of California at Berkeley.
+Chief Hoover served on the board of directors for the National Fire Protection Association and the International Fire Service Training Association and continues to engage with the International Code Council.

 Chief Hoover received her MBA in Business and Human Resources from the University of Phoenix in 2006 and a Bachelor of Science in Technical Education, specializing in Fire Protection and Safety, from Oklahoma State University in 1985.
 She holds an associate degree in Fire Protection Engineering Technology (also from Oklahoma State University) and possesses a California lifetime teaching credential for fire science.